Yoctol/bottender/docs/channel-line-migrating-from-sdk.md

 title: Migrating from LINE SDK for Node.js
 ---

-## Bottender, the Ultimate Time Saver for LINE Bot Developers

 Bottender aims to help LINE developers focus on project-specific business logic.
-It is carefully crafted to save developers' time based on real project experience.
+We carefully craft Bottender to save developers' time based on real project experience.

-To feel the magic of Bottender, you can check the section of comparison, [Creating a Bot Project by LINE SDK vs Bottender.](#create-a-bot-project-by-line-sdk-vs-bottender) If you are keen on migrating your existing project to Bottender, you can jump to the section, [Migrate Your LINE SDK Bot Project to Bottender.](#migrate-your-line-sdk-bot-project-to-bottender-from-scratch)
+To feel the magic of Bottender, you can check the section of comparison, [Creating a Bot Project by LINE SDK vs Bottender](#create-a-bot-project-by-line-sdk-vs-bottender).
+If you are keen on migrating your existing project to Bottender, you can jump to the section, [Migrate Your LINE SDK Bot Project to Bottender](#migrate-your-line-sdk-bot-project-to-bottender-from-scratch).

 ## Create a Bot Project by LINE SDK vs Bottender